nasa/Common-Metadata-Repository/resources/docs/markdown/2000-usage.md

 The following calls are supported

 * `GET /opendap/ous/collection/:concept-id`
+* `GET /opendap/ous/stream/collection/:concept-id`

-This can be used in the following manner:
+These can be used in the following manner:

 ```
 curl --silent \